g3tsyst3m/g3tsyst3m.github.io/_posts/2025-5-16-Steganography is still relevant!.md

 ![image](https://github.com/user-attachments/assets/d8ccf6fc-8dd9-4b73-884f-abb735a92ba5)

 And there you have it folks.
 We successfully copied shellcode into an innocuous image, extracted it, and executed it.
 Oh, and what about EDR?
-Nada
+Nada.
+Well, at least in the case of Windows Defender.
+As has been recently brough to my attention and rightfully so, I'm only testing against Defender and that's not exactly the best gauge for ensuring we bypassed EDR.
+In the future, I'll try and showcase proof of EDR bypass from other solutions.

 ![image](https://github.com/user-attachments/assets/ade3c11c-0195-4daa-9ac7-254a62edfd79)